Skip to content

 Here are a few questions to ask yourself that can immediately shift your mindset to make the velocity banking strategy work:

 • Where have I been organized before?
 Or what facet of my life is well-organized TODAY?
-Perhaps it’s a particular collection you have or maybe a certain set of folders on your computer.
+Perhaps it’s a trading card collection, or your desk at work, or maybe even a certain set of folders on your computer.

 • When have I successfully navigated complexity in the past?
 What do I do on autopilot now that used to overwhelm me?
-Whether it’s making your favorite dish or learning to drive a stick shift, we’ve all had these sorts of transformations.
+Whether it’s preparing your favorite dinner or learning to drive a stick shift, we’ve all had these sorts of transformations.

-• What systems in my life now did I use to resist because they seemed so daunting?
-How many people used to pay bills manually (even by check) until they finally gave in and used bill pay?
+• What systems in my life now did I once resist because they seemed so complicated?
+How many people used to pay bills by check until they finally gave in and used online bill pay?
 There’s probably some system in your life you resisted initially, but now couldn’t live without.

 In addition to these mental shifts, perhaps modeling out a velocity banking example in the context of your precise situation can give you the confidence you need to execute on a more-informed decision-making process.